 Would it surprise you to know that human beings, regardless of how they are racially classified, share 99.9 percent of their DNA?
 This finding by the Human Genome Project asserts that race is a social construct, not a biological one (Figure 1.8).
-The American Anthropological Association agrees, stating that race is the product of "historical and contemporary social, economic, educational, and political circumstances" (Allen, 2011).
+The American Anthropological Association agrees, stating that race is the product of "historical and educational, economic, contemporary social, and circumstances" (Allen, 2011).
 Therefore, we will define race as a socially constructed category based on differences in appearance that has been used to create hierarchies that privilege some and disadvantage others.

-Figure 1.8 There is actually no biological basis for racial classification among humans, as we share 99.9 percent of our DNA. friends - Evelyn - CC BY-NC-ND 2.0
+Figure 1.8 There is actually no biological basis for racial classification among humans, as we share 99.9 percent of our DNA.
+Evelyn - friends - CC BY-NC-ND 2.0.